-Shopware 6 can be used with several cloud storage providers, it uses Flysystem to provide a common interface between different providers as well as the local filesystem.
+Shopware 6 can be used with several cloud storage providers.
+It uses Flysystem to provide a common interface between different providers as well as the local file system.
 This enables your shops to read and write files through a common interface.

 The configuration for file storage of Shopware 6 resides in the general bundle configuration:

-<development root>
+<project root>

 └── config